40net-cloud/fortinet-azure-solutions/FortiTester/README.md

 This directory includes a set of templates using ARM or Terraform to get you started in Azure with FortiTester.

+- [Standalone](Standalone/): Standalone deployment ARM template with FortiTester connected to both client and server subnets
-- [single 1 NIC](single-1nic/): Default deployment ARM template in a new or existing VNET with or without access from internet via a public IP
+- [TestCenter](TestCenter/): TestCenter deployment ARM template with a client and server FortiTester
 - [Terraform](Terraform/single-1nic/): Default deployment using Terraform

 ## Support